 Vank town, the Republic of Nagorno Karabakh

-Gandzasar monastery complex is located in Vank town, the Republic of Nagorno Karabakh.
+Gandzasar monastery is located in the town of Vank, the Republic of Nagorno Karabakh.
 It was built in the 10th-13th centuries.
-The church was named after the hill located in front of the monastery.
-That hill is famous for its silver and other metals mines.
+The church was named after the hill in front of the monastery, which is famous for its silver and other metals mines.

-The first reference to this church did Catholicos Anania Mokatsi in the 10th century.
-According to him, the church Saint Hovhannes Mkrtich was built in 1216-1238 by the Duke of the Artsakh Hasan-Jalal and already on September 22, 1240, it was officially consecrated.
-In the 18th century, Gandzasar was liberation movement center till 1815.
+The first reference to this church was made by Catholicos Anania Mokatsi in the 10th century.
+According to him, the church Saint Hovhannes Mkrtich of the complex was built in 1216-1238 by the Duke of Artsakh Hasan-Jalal.

 Anatoli Yakobson, a famous archaeologist, described this church as a “Pearl of Architectural Art”.
-On the walls of Gandzasar are lots of Armenian inscriptions.
-In 1909 Hovsep Orbeli counted the inscriptions which were more than 84, in one of them found the history of building’s construction.
+There are lots of inscriptions on the walls of the monastery.
+In 1909 Hovsep Orbeli, an eminent orientalist and academician counted more than 80 inscriptions, one of which describes the history of the building’s construction.

 Gandzasar was attacked several times during the Nagorno-Karabakh War.
 Fierce fighting took place around Gandzasar in 1992, when Azerbaijan sieged the area.
 Some of the outlying buildings within the monastery complex were destroyed as a result of Azerbaijani bombardment by helicopters, which intentionally targeted the church.

 The Armenians broke the siege, which saved Gandzasar and strengthened its spiritual status.
 Following the war, the monastery was completely refurbished.
 Now it is an incredibly beautiful and beloved spiritual centre.